 8. Cross Browser Compatibility

 Test your site in all browsers you have access to.
 Browsers have a tendency of rendering things differently.
-Specially Internet Explorer.
+Especially Internet Explorer.
 You want to make sure that your design looks good in major browsers.
 Some pretty looking themes have a tendency of breaking in various browsers.
 So if a lot of your audience is using Internet Explorer, then you want to make sure that it is still accessible to them.

 9. Make those Third Party Items look pretty